openafsfoundation/openafs-workshop.org/_pages/2019/cfp.md

 to promote the stability and growth of the AFS distributed file system and related technologies.

+We believe that all members of the AFS community have something valuable to share with others.
-You are invited to submit a session proposal to share your experience with colleagues in the AFS community.
+We invite you to submit a session proposal to share your experience with colleagues in the AFS community.
 Sessions types at the workshop include presentations, panels, tutorials, and roundtable